ablinkinz/srewu/README.md

 GEO LOCATION SERVICES:
 * This module is designed to help determine which location a given server is located in.
 This is based of the external IP of the node/minion

+Network Test:
+* This is designed to test network speeds and latency